PhilaNgcamu/problem-solving-challenges/Day-51-ProblemSolvingPatterns/README.md

 - Depending on a certain condition, the window either increases or closes (and a new window is created)

 - Very useful for keeping track of a subset of data in an array/string etc.

+<h2>Divide and Conquer</h2>

+- This pattern involves dividing a data set into smaller chunks and the repeating a process with a subset of data.
+- This pattern can tremendously decrease time complexity